Edragon/edragon.github.io/Board-dat/DAR/DAR1064-DAT/DAR1064-DAT.md

 | Power Supply of Vdd_io2 | to Vdd                                 | to Vdd            |
 | USART of Programming    | PB0 PB1 (USART 3) or PE0 PE1 (USART 4) | PB0 PB1 (USART 3) |

+- check back board jumper is set to USART 3

-## Usage
+## precheck

-- Install Driver for [[CH340-DAT]], check CH340K
+- double check if the [[serial-dat]] recognized correctly , install Driver for [[CH340-DAT]], check CH340K
-- Power LED indicator should be light up
+- Power LED indicator should be light up next to the PCB

-## bootloader settings
+- default sketch: press button, another LED should be light up == sketch https://github.com/Edragon/arduino-main2/blob/main/0-BSP/DAR/DAR1064/Button/Button.ino
+- click "upload the sketch" to upload, not flash bootloader, the bootloader is already pre-flashed.

+sketch upload

-- Clock -24 mhz internal
+- Clock `-24 mhz internal`
-- Bootloader serial port: PB0 / PB1
+- Bootloader serial port: `PB0 / PB1`
-- Reset pin: default
+- Reset pin: `default`

+## bootloader settings for the board

 ![](55-05-18-02-02-2023.png)